overhangio/tutor/README.md

 Building the Android app for an Open edX platform is currently labeled as a **beta feature** because it was not fully tested yet.
 In particular, there is no easy mechanism for overriding the edX assets in the mobile app.
 This is still a work-in-progress.

+### Stats

+By default, the install script will collect some information about your install and send it to a private server.
+The only transmitted information are the LMS domain name and the ID of the install.
+If you do not wish to transmit these informations, set the environment variable `DISABLE_STATS=1`.
+But if you do that, please send me a message to tell me about your platform!

 ## Requirements